-The Chairperson shall have the delegated authority to act on behalf of the Committee (1) as provided in the Audit Committee Pre-approval Policy and (2) as may otherwise be determined by the Committee.
-The Committee also may form and delegate authority to one or more subcommittees consisting of one or more members of the Board to the extent allowed under applicable law and stock exchange listing requirements.
-By delegating an issue to the Chairperson or a subcommittee, the Committee will be presented to the full Committee at its next scheduled meeting.
+The Chairperson shall have the delegated authority to act on behalf of the Committee in connection with (1) approval of the retention of outside service providers and advisors (including negotiation and execution of their engagement letters), (2) approval of payment of expenses incurred by the Committee described in the previous paragraph, and (3) as may otherwise be determined by the Committee.
+The Committee also may form and delegate authority to one or more subcommittees consisting of one or more members of the Board (whether or not he, she or they are on the Committee) to the extent allowed under applicable law and stock exchange listing requirements.
+By delegating an issue to the Chairperson or a subcommittee, the Committee does not surrender any authority over that issue.
+Although the Committee may act on any issue that has been delegated to the Chairperson or a subcommittee, doing so will not limit or restrict future action by the Chairperson or subcommittee on any matters delegated to it.
+Any action or decision of the Chairperson or a subcommittee will be presented to the full Committee at its next scheduled meeting.
 By approving this Charter, the Board delegates authority to the Committee with respect to these responsibilities.